This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 7. The Gardens and Arthurs Seat

 Edinburgh is a very green city and the clear Scottish air is the perfect excuse to get outside.
-Whether you are admiring the view of the castle with a picnic in Princes Street Gardens or appreciating the green efforts of the Royal Botanic Gardens, getting lost in nature is easy here.
+Whether you are admiring the view of the castle with a picnic in Princes Street Gardens (which also host the huge NYE Edinburgh Hogmanay concerts) or appreciating the green efforts of the Royal Botanic Gardens, getting lost in nature is easy here.
 The trek up to Arthurs Seat, the mountain peak looking down on the city is the perfect way to watch the sun rise or set.

 8. The Galleries and Museums